mxbmrp3

 2. Run the installer - it will:

-• Auto-detect your MX Bikes and GP Bikes installations (Steam or standalone)
+• Auto-detect your MX Bikes, GP Bikes, and Kart Racing Pro installations (Steam or standalone)

 • Let you choose which games to install for